pabloasc/bunq-hackaton/README.md

 ![bunq](images/bunq.png)

-It is using Bulma Framework to get awesome web interface.
+It is using Bulma Framework to get an awesome web interface.